-Prerequisites: Psychology 211, a grade of B or better in Psychology 270 or equivalent statistics course, and Psychology 271.
+Prerequisites: Completion of the Graduation Writing Assessment Requirement or the eligibility to enroll in an upper division writing course.
+Psychology 211, a grade of B or better in Psychology 270 or equivalent statistics course, and Psychology 271.
 Proof of completion of prerequisites required: Copy of transcript.